VladSCP/Digital-Art-project/Prototype1/README.md

-# The very first prototype
+# The first official prototype
 note that the tesselation has not been implemented yet